jacksklar/pLLPRosetteDetector/README.md

 # pLLPRosetteDetector
-Detection/Tracking of pLLP Rosette structure migration in zebra fish migration
+Detection/Tracking of pLLP Rosette structure migration in zebra fish embryos from 3d imagery.